benjaminkomen/basis-tech-assignment/README.md

 ## Assumptions

-- Java 17 is used, as it makes most sense to use the latest LTS version of Java;
+- Java 17 is used, as it makes most sense to use the latest LTS version of Java.
-- Since the requirement stated no external libraries except JSON parsing are allowed, no logging library is used, but logs are directly printed to stout;
+- Since the requirement stated no external libraries except JSON parsing are allowed, no logging library is used, but logs are directly printed to stout.
+- Due to time constraints no unit tests were created and the program was only manually tested.
+In a production scenario, unit tests would be definitely made.
+-